PennyLaneAI/benchmark/README.md

 To benchmark all suites for a single commit:

 `asv run <commit>^..<commit>`

+To run asv with the custom environment:

+`asv run -E'existing:.asv/env/customenv/bin/python'`

 To benchmark all suites for a commit range (see git revisions for more details):